FishGoddess/logit/README.en.md

 * Enable or disable Logger, you can disable or switch to a higher level in your production environment
 * Log file supports, and you can customer the name of your log file.
 * Duration rolling supports, which means it will roll to a new log file by duration automatically, such as one day one log file.
+* File size rolling supports, which means it will roll to a new log file by file size automatically, such as one 64 MB one log file.

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to get more information._